padicresearch/odana/README.md

-# µChain - Blockchain for prototyping
+# uChain - Blockchain for prototyping
 > Work in progress

 µChain _pronounced_ `mu-chain`, is a blockchain base/framework for prototyping blockchain projects